vkarpov15/thecodebarbarian.com/lib/posts/20231108_astra_vector_search.md

 Check out our latest blog post for the ultimate how-to guide.
 ```

-The idea of RAG is to use a [vector database](./getting-started-with-vector-databases-in-node-js.html) to find relevant examples to the user's prompt, to help guide the LLM to a better result.
+RAG means using a [vector database](./getting-started-with-vector-databases-in-node-js.html) to find relevant examples to the user's prompt, to help guide the LLM to a better result.
+Instead of sending one hard-coded example along with the user's prompt to the LLM, you can search through a massive collection of content to find the content most relevant to the user's query, and send that content along with the user's prompt to the LLM.

 In this blog post, I'll show how to use [Astra's vector search](https://docs.datastax.com/en/astra-serverless/docs/vector-search/overview.html) with [Mongoose](https://mongoosejs.com/) to build a RAG chatbot that answers JavaScript programming questions using [Mastering JS' articles](https://masteringjs.io/) for context.

 You can see the [full source code for the Mastering JS chatbot here](https://github.com/mastering-js/masteringjs-backend/blob/e760d30d32eb022ad47aafd7ffcc6ee16af9ae76/chatbot.js).